mtshiba/pylyzer/README.md

 cargo install --path . --locked
 ```

-Make sure that `cargo/rustc` is up-to-date, as pylyzer may be written with the latest language features.
+Make sure that `cargo`/`rustc` is up-to-date, as pylyzer may be written with the latest (stable) language features.

 ### [GitHub Releases](https://github.com/mtshiba/pylyzer/releases/latest)